MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Milvus: A vector database.
 Optimized for storing and querying high dimensional vectors.
 Used in AI and similarity search.
 It is a highly specialized DB.
 MongoDB has a support for vector search.
 - Tile38: It is a geospatial database.
 Useful for fleet management management, asset tracking and location based services.
 It uses redis protocol behind the scenes.
 MongoDB also supports geospatial database.

+266) Some useful git commands:

+- git notes add -m "note message is here": It can be used to add extra information to a commit.
+It can be added to tag or patch.
+- git worktree: Use it for short term temporary things.
+- .gitkeep: A file used to add a folder to git.
+- git reflog: It is a dairy.
+It shows the operations such as checkout, clone, merge, rebase etc to HEAD.
+It is local, not pushed to remote.
+- git format-patch: Used to generate patch files from commits.
+These patch files contain the changes introduced by commits, formatted as email messages, and are often used for code reviews, sending patches via email, or submitting contributions to open-source projects.
+- man git: manual page
+- git request-pull origin/main https://REPO_URL: Pull request isn't a feature of git.
+It is a feature of remote provider such as bitbucket or github.
+However, `request-pull` is a feature of git.
+It gives us an email-formatted text about changes made to the code in order to share with other developers.
+- git bisect: It can be used to find the wrong commit in the history.
+You specify 2 commits: one for good start, one for bad end.
+Then, git shows you some commits and you label them as good or bad to find the kaput commit.
+- git rev-list: Used to count the commits, check for the different commits between local and remote.